All Episodes

 I know a lot of you have been very, very patient.

-Uh, we do have a couple of updates on hydroxychloroquine.
+We do have a couple of updates on hydroxychloroquine.

-Um, we have the leading French health experts now have endorsed what Dr. Oz has now been telling us for over a week.
+We have the leading French health experts now have endorsed what Dr. Oz has now been telling us for over a week.

 South Dakota has now announced the first statewide trial of hydroxychloroquine.

-Uh, a Republican, and by the way, she's talking about opening up her state sooner than later.
+This is Governor, South Dakota Governor Christy Noam announcing that, a Republican, and by the way, she's talking about opening up her state sooner than later.

 Some of the fake news media is saying that it is the governor's decision to open up the states, not that of the president of the United States and the federal government.

-Let it be fully understood.
+Let it be fully understood that is incorrect.

 It is the decision of the president and for many good reasons.